-Two species of Pear are coming into flower now, the Common Pear and the Callery Pear.
-Both have identical white flowers.
+Pear trees come into flower in March.
+The Common Pear and the Callery Pear have identical white flowers but the Callery Pear is sterile and does not bear fruit.
 They can be confused at a distance with the Crab Apple but they flower 2 to 4 weeks before the Apple.

 The Common Pear Pyrus communis is native to Europe and the Middle East.
 It was probably introduced to Britain but now grows wild usually as an isolated tree but has also been planted in parks, orchards and gardens.
 It is a large tree from which most of the cultivated pears have been developed.
 There are thousands of varieties in cultivation such as ‘Conference’ – the most popular commercial variety in Britain and ‘Doyenne du Comice’ developed in France.
 More than 3000 cultivated varieties have been developed, based on just a few wild species.